 Short Term Private Letting in the NT

 Ernst & Young undertook analysis of the short term private letting and traditional visitor accommodation markets within the Northern Territory and Darwin, Alice Springs and Katherine regions.
-As part of the assessment, the size, composition, growth and economic contribution of these markets were analysed.
+As part of the assessment, the size, composition, growth and economic contribution of these markets was analysed.
 Further information can be found in the following Summary Report.

 Donghai Airlines Visitor Follow Up Study Report